-Copyists must create, finalize, and bind individual parts for each musician or instrument, and in so doing must consider various factors including how the music’s presentation will affect each musician’s experience playing it.
+While much of the job rests on aptitude with the aforementioned software, copyists must also consider various factors while producing the parts, including the location of page turns, how rests are displayed, and—more generally—how the music’s presentation will affect each musician’s experience playing it.
 The scores copyists produce are not used solely by performers but also by sound engineers, recording engineers, and film or music video directors.

-Copyist at a Glance
+Copyist (Concert and Stage) at a Glance

-Many copyists get their start by apprenticing under a music prep person of some variety (copyist, arranger, orchestrator, or some combination of the three).
-Most copyists work freelance, making it important to build connections and a reputation in some other context.
-Successful copyists work with higher-profile artists and composers, and are paid more for it.
+Many copyists get their start by apprenticing under a music prep person (usually a copyist, proofreader, arranger, or orchestrator), although some develop the necessary skills by working as composer's assistants.
+Most copyists work freelance, making it important to develop connections and build a reputation in order to create a steady stream of gigs.

 - Reading and writing music notation